nullromo/commander-primer/README.md

 Now that you have a starting point, it's time to start building the deck!
 Commander is sometimes called "battle-cruiser Magic" because of the fact that it is slower than 1-on-1, and therefore allows for more big, flashy plays.
 In Legacy, for example, casting a big 7-mana creature for its full cost is almost always impossible &mdash; you may not even survive long enough to play 7 lands.
 In Commander, it's much more likely that you'll survive that long because there are a bunch of other things going on.
 The pace of the game is a bit slower, allowing you to play some more expensive cards.
 That being said, you can't just shove 99 huge cards into a deck and hope to have any fun.
 We're going to talk about how to balance the deck properly.

-In competative, 60-card, non-singleton formats, you want your deck to be as consistent as possible.
+In competitive, 60-card, non-singleton formats, you want your deck to be as consistent as possible.
 Most good 60-card constructed decks have 4 copies of all their important cards.
 This is not a hard rule, of course, as some decks have many ways to search out specific creatures, Vintage has a restricted list that only allows 1 copy of some cards, control decks that draw a lot of cards tend to cut back to 2-3 copies of some important cards, etc. In Commander you can only play 1 copy of every card, but this doesn't mean your deck can't be consistent!
 We will talk about how to look for redundancy and how to build your deck in such a way that it does what you want it to do.

 Keep in mind, your first deck may not be that good.
 After all, if you haven't played Commander a lot, you probably won't know exactly how it goes.
 This is okay, because your deck can evolve over time and as you play more and see more decks, you will discover more and more about what makes a good deck.